Cloud Computing Technologies (DAT515)

 Content

-This course introduces established cloud computing service models, technology platforms, and applications.
+This course introduces cloud computing service models, technology platforms, and applications.
 You will learn about the implementation and administration of Cloud computing systems.
-You will securely deploy, manage, and scale your applications using an established Cloud infrastructure, virtual machines or containers, and serverless computing.
+You will deploy, manage, and scale your applications using a Cloud infrastructure with virtual machines and containers, and serverless computing.
 Your applications will interact with the hosting infrastructure via APIs.

 Learning outcome